AI428/mist/README.md

 This is a solution for the development of CSS library.

-In order to control the CSS, Do you use such heavy weight library of Angular and React?
-With the MIST, you can define the reactive style without the code, such as {} on your dom.
+In order to control the CSS, Do you use such heavy weight library?
+With this, you can define the reactive style without the code, such as {} on your dom.

 ## USAGE
 ### Install